Barwani: Demographics

 As of the 2011 Census of India, Barwani had a population of 55,504, consisting of 28,437 males (51%) and 27,067 females (49%).

 The population of children aged 0–6 was 6,961 (12.54%).
 In Barwani Municipality, the male-to-female sex ratio is 1,000:952 against the state average of 1,000:931.
 The child male-to-female sex ratio in Barwani is around 1000:919, compared with the Madhya Pradesh state average of 1000:918.
 The literacy rate of Barwani City is 82.10% compared with the state's average of 69.32%.
 In Barwani, male literacy is around 87.17%, while the female literacy rate is 76.80%.

 Schedule Tribes (ST) constitutes 23.29% while Schedule Castes (SC) were 9.95% of the population in Barwani.

 Out of the total population, 18,438 were engaged in work or business activity.
 Of these, 13,957 were males and 4,481 were females.
 In a census survey, a worker is defined as a person who does business, job, service, and cultivator and labour activity.
 With 18,438 people in the working population, 89.06% were engaged in Main Work while 10.94% of total workers were engaged in marginal work.

 Economy

+While Barwani is not heavily industrialized, it does have some industries, including those producing electronic products and heavy machinery.

 Economically, Barwani engages in agricultural crops and wood, with several other small industries developing in the area.

+Barwani mainly has edible oil mills and cotton ginning factories which are the mainstay of the economy.Small-scale agro-based enterprises contribute to the district's economic development.

 Culture

 Main festivals

-The major festivals of Holi, Raksha Bandhan, Ganesh Utsav, Navratri, Dussehra, Deepavali, Muharram, Gudi Padwa, Gangore, Bhaidooj, Eid al-Fitr and Eid al-Adha, Christmas and Naga Panchami are all celebrated with equal enthusiasm.
+The major festivals of Holi, Raksha Bandhan, Ganesh Utsav, Navratri, Dussehra, Deepavali, Muharram, Gudi Padwa, Gangaur, Bhai Dooj, Eid al-Fitr and Eid al-Adha, Christmas and Naga Panchami are all celebrated with equal enthusiasm.
 Barwani is known for jhakis (झाकी) (glimpse or view) during Ganesh Utsav and Tajiye during Muharram.